lxynox/web-code-test/README.md

             - Validation messages (span's with class "validation-msg") should appear next to the fields only if validation rules did not pass.

 ### Submit Your Pull Request
-1. Commit your changes to you local repository (if you haven't already):
+1. Commit your changes to your local repository (if you haven't already):
     >```git add .```
     >```git commit -m"[your comments]"```
 2. Push your branch up to Stash: